Things to do in Toowoomba - there is something for everyone!

 While in Toowoomba, why not pop along to one of the many weekend markets.
 Spend the morning browsing through the stalls and indulge in some fresh goods, handmade products, or grab yourself a bargain!

 Wine coinsures will enjoy a visit to Preston Peak Wines.
-The Cellar Door is open from 11am to 3pm, Wednesday to Sunday for you to experience their range of boutique wines and enjoy the breathtaking views from their picturesque property. *Please note opening hours may vary depending on functions.
+The Cellar Door is open from 10am to 2pm, Wednesday to Sunday* for you to experience their range of boutique wines and enjoy the breathtaking views from their picturesque property. *Please note opening hours may vary depending on functions.

 If a horse riding adventure is what you are after and you are keen to see some picturesque countryside give 'Cowboy Up' a call.
 They are based approx 50 minutes from Toowoomba (north of Crows Nest) and cater for the novice to the experienced rider and anyone in-between.